facebook••facebook••youtube••contact••index••home

 I set gain to 46dB in the Rode Streamer X to achieve an average level of -12dB.

-While great sounding for voice—smooth and natural in character—it is extremely sensitive to mouth sounds and puffs of air.
-I borrowed a foam filter from the Deity VO-7U to help control plosives.
-It's also more sensitive than average to vibrations from the floor, computer fans and off-axis sounds!
-I used a clone of Neumann's shock mount to help nix vibrations.
-It is unusable without a shock mount.
+While great sounding for voice—smooth and natural in character and flattering to my voice—it is extremely sensitive to mouth sounds and puffs of air.
+I used a foam filter from the Deity VO-7U to help control plosives.
+That wasn't enough so I added a clamp-on pop filter but still had to be careful while speaking.

 AKG C3000B

 The AKG C3000B, circa 2009, is a large diaphragm side-address condenser mic.
 It remains in production as the AKG C3000 and sells for $350 USD.
 The lower treble frequency bump makes it too bright for classical guitar.
-On the other hand, that bump makes it a decent mic for the spoken word, exhibiting good clarity albeit a little boxy and bright in character.
+On the other hand, that bump makes it a good mic for spoken word, exhibiting clarity, detail and a bit more treble bite than the PodMic USB.

 Lewitt LCT 240 Pro